Mohamedpr0/Age-Calculator/README.md

 The Age Calculator Python program allows users to input their birthdate and calculates their age in various time units up to the current date and time.
 It's a simple yet useful tool for understanding how much time has passed since one's birth.

 # Purpose:
+The program serves as a practical example of using Python's datetime module for date arithmetic and handling user input.
+It can be used in educational contexts to demonstrate basic date calculations or as a starting point for more complex date-related applications.